ckeditor/ckeditor5/docs/tutorials/widgets/implementing-an-inline-widget.md

 ### Let's see it!

-You can rebuild the project now.
 You should be able to execute the `placeholder` command to insert a new placeholder:

 ```js
 editor.execute( 'placeholder', { value: 'time' } );